xamarin/xamarin-forms-samples/UserInterface/ListView/BuiltInCells/README.md

 ---
-name: 'Xamarin.Forms - Xamarin.Forms ListView Sample: Built-In Cells'
+name: 'Xamarin.Forms - ListView Built-In Cells'
-description: 'Sample code associated with the ListView Docs: This sample demonstrates each of the built-in cell types in both XAML and C. Built-In Cells:...'
+description: 'Sample code associated with the ListView Docs: This sample demonstrates each of the built-in cell types in both XAML and C #ui'
 page_type: sample
 languages:
 - csharp